Patient education: Colon polyps (Beyond the Basics)

 Persons who undergo screening (and re-screening) for colon cancer are much less likely to die from colon cancer.
 Thus, following screening guidelines is important in the prevention of colon cancer.

-Preventing colon cancer — Guidelines issued by one of the major medical societies in the United States (the American College of Gastroenterology) suggest the following to prevent polyps from recurring:
+Lifestyle measures — Guidelines issued by one of the major medical societies in the United States (the American College of Gastroenterology) suggest the following:

 IMPLICATIONS FOR THE FAMILY